Zelenskyy calls for 'armed forces of Europe' as EU leaders bristle at new US policies on Ukraine

 Earlier, Zelenskyy alluded to a phone conversation between Trump and Putin this week, after which Trump said that he and Putin would likely meet soon to negotiate a peace deal over Ukraine — breaking with the Biden administration's harder line against Moscow over Russia's all-out assault on Ukraine, which began on Feb.
 24, 2022.

-Russia’s Foreign Ministry said Saturday that Foreign Minister Sergey Lavrov spoke by phone with U.S. Secretary of State Marco Rubio on the initiative of the U.S. side.
+Russia’s Foreign Ministry and the U.S. State Department said Saturday that Russian Foreign Minister Sergey Lavrov and U.S. Secretary of State Marco Rubio had spoken by phone.
+Rubio reaffirmed Trump’s “commitment to finding an end to the conflict in Ukraine.
+In addition, they discussed the opportunity to potentially work together on a number of other bilateral issues,” U.S. State Department spokesperson Tammy Bruce said.

-Russia is under sweeping Western sanctions related to the war in Ukraine.
-Russia's Foreign Ministry said that Rubio and Lavrov discussed Ukraine, the Middle East and developing economic and trade relations, including “removing unilateral barriers to mutually beneficial trade, economic and investment cooperation.”
-They agreed to be in “regular contact,” including to prepare for an upcoming summit.

 Trump previously assured Zelenskyy that he would have a seat at the table to end the war, and the Ukrainian leader insisted that Europe should also have one.